Seven glimpses of learning power that capture the essence of why, what and how

 The tests of life

 The core purpose of education is to prepare young people for life after school; to get them ready, as Art Costa, an American educator with similar views, says, ‘not just for a life of tests, but for the tests of life’.
 This means helping them build up the mental, emotional, and social resources to enjoy challenge and cope well with uncertainty and complexity.
 If you strip away political dogma, the evidence is overwhelming that this aim is not currently being achieved for very many students.
 Of course, this has to be done in a way that also develops literacy and numeracy, and gets young people the best test results possible.
-That is the challenge that BLP schools and teachers are willing to take up.
+It is this challenge that Learning Powered schools and teachers are taking up.

 Glimpse 2: What’s different about learning power?